Chapter in this post:

 At first glance it seems clear that an Allnet Flat rate is worthwhile, but only a look at your own usage behavior really provides information.
 How often do you actually make calls with your smartphone?
 Do you still write SMS at all, or do you use the messenger apps, which only consume data volume?
 Do you make calls to all networks, or do you mainly talk to family members and only use the shared network as a result?
 It is obvious that everyone who is on the go with a smartphone needs a data flat rate - but in some cases the other flat rates are unnecessary.

 If you don't use Allnet Flat, you should consider switching to a cheaper tariff.
 But especially the younger cell phone owners, who use their device for everything, are well advised with an Allnet Flat rate.
 This also gives parents the security that the costs for the junior's smartphone will not get out of control - because who knows which network the next friend will be using?

-The Allnet Flats in my comparison are real flats, because they contain the data volume as well as SMS and telephony in all networks.
+The all-net flats in my comparison are real flats because they include data volume as well as SMS and telephony in all networks.
 What you can do, however, is deselect the data volume and look for a pure SMS and telephony flat rate.
-The sums shown for each tariff are in any case final prices, in which all costs are included and which are incurred monthly.
-If you don't use up the SMS Flat or the data volume in one month, you neither get your money back nor can you use more in the next month.
-The "credit" then simply expires.
+The sums shown for each tariff are in any case final prices, which include all costs that are incurred monthly.
+If you don't use up the SMS flat rate or the data volume in a month, you don't get any money back and you can't use more in the next month.
+The “credit” then simply expires.